monoxgas/sRDI/README.md

 Import-Module .\ConvertTo-Shellcode.ps1
 Invoke-Shellcode -Shellcode (ConvertTo-Shellcode -File TestDLL_x64.dll)
 ```

+## Stealth Considerations
+There are many ways to detect memory injection.
+The loader function implements two stealth improvments on traditional RDI:

+- **Proper Permissions:** When relocating sections, memory permissions are set based on the section characteristics rather than a massive RWX blob.
+- **PE Header Cleaning:** The DOS Header and DOS Stub for the target DLL are completley wiped with null bytes on load.
+(Except for e_lfanew)

 ## Building
 This project is built using Visual Studio 2015 (v140) and Windows SDK 8.1.
 The python script is written using Python 3.